EricMFischer/Coderbyte-in-JavaScript/README.md

 # Coderbyte in JavaScript

-I undertook the easy Coderybyte problems, striving for the most concise and clear solutions.
-When I had the opportunity to employ cooler, more sophisticated methods to make my solution shorter, I took advantage of it.
+I strived for the most simple and concise solutions here.
+When I had the opportunity to employ cooler, more sophisticated methods and shorten my overall solution, I took advantage of it.

-To my knowledge, the solutions here are as condensed as possible using introductory JavaScript methods.
+To my knowledge, these answers are as condensed as possible using introductory JavaScript methods.
 ENJOY!